nehoehne/nehoehne.github.io/README.md

 # personal-website
-My first attempt at building a website from the ground up.
-Plus, its also my resume.
+My first attempt at building a website from scratch: https://nehoehne.github.io/

 ## Goals
-* Gain a strong understanding of HTML, CSS, JS.
+* Gain a stronger understanding of HTML, CSS, and JS.
-* Build a responsive, mobile friendly website.
+* Build a responsive/mobile friendly website.
-* Practice CSS flexbox.
-* Learn CSS grid.